serge-sans-paille/pythran-stories/content/2018-11-28-prototype-to-fast-c++.rst

     pythran time_scaling.py.

 A time_scaling.so file is created.
-Now the same main.py code will execute much faster because import time_scaling will now import a compiled, very efficient .so file.
+Now the same ``main.py`` code will execute much faster because import time_scaling will now import a compiled, very efficient ``.so`` file.

-For the same file as above, %timeit now returns:
+For the same file as above, ``%timeit`` now returns:

 .. code::

     1 loop, best of 3: 1.87 s per loop

 The speed up is amazing.
 The function runs about 14 times faster than it did in pure Python/Numpy.
-Note that if you pass an int instead of a float to the process function time_scaling.process(x.astype(float)/32767,int(sRate),factor) you will get a run-time error so make sure you're passing the very same types you've declared in time_scaling.py.
+Note that if you pass an int instead of a float to the process function ``time_scaling.process(x.astype(float) / 32767, int(sRate), factor)`` you will get a run-time error so make sure you're passing the very same types you've declared in time_scaling.py.

 Calling from C++